West Nile virus

 Signs and symptoms of West Nile fever usually last a few days, but signs and symptoms of encephalitis or meningitis can linger for weeks, and certain neurological effects, such as muscle weakness, may be permanent.

 Most West Nile virus infections occur during warm weather, when mosquito populations are active.
 The incubation period — the period between when you're bitten by an infected mosquito and the appearance of signs and symptoms of the illness — ranges from three to 14 days.

 West Nile virus is present in areas such as Africa, parts of Asia and the Middle East.
 It first appeared in the United States in the summer of 1999 and since then has been found in all 48 contiguous states.

 There have also been reports of possible transmission of the virus from mother to child during pregnancy or breast-feeding, but these have been rare and not conclusively confirmed.

 When a mosquito bites an infected bird, the virus enters the mosquito's bloodstream and eventually moves into its salivary glands.
 When an infected mosquito bites an animal or a human (host), the ...

 Your overall risk of getting West Nile virus depends on these factors:

 If you experience signs and symptoms of a severe West Nile virus infection — such as a high fever, a severe headache, a stiff neck, disorientation or sudden muscle weakness — see your doctor right away or go to an urgent care center.
 If you're seriously ill, you may need to be hospitalized.

 What to expect from your doctor

 Your doctor may take blood samples to be analyzed for West Nile virus antibodies.
-To be the most useful, these samples must be taken within the first eight days after symptoms appear.
-In some cases, your doctor may recommend other tests, as well.
 If necessary, your doctor may send you to a hospital for supportive therapy.